An official website of the European Union. See all European Institutions

 The Joint Comprehensive Plan of Action consists of a main text, and five technical annexes - on nuclear-related measures, sanctions-related commitments, civil nuclear cooperation, the Joint Commission's composition and functioning, and the Implementation Plan.
 These documents are detailed and specific.

-The publication of relevant guidelines by the EU and the US is foreseen by the JCPOA (paragraph 27) and occurred on 16 January 2016.
+The publication of relevant guidelines by the EU is foreseen by the JCPOA (paragraph 27) and occurred on 16 January 2016.

 For all nuclear and non-nuclear sanctions-related questions please contact: EEAS Sanctions Policy Division, email@example.com